Barricade (Rolling) Call for Submissions

 Please send all submissions to firstname.lastname@example.org

-Submissions are presently being accepted on a rolling basis.
-All submissions are initially reviewed by members of the Barricade editorial board, solely on the basis of the English translation and the accompanying translator’s statement.
-If the internal review determines the manuscript has merit and is potentially suitable for publication in Barricade, the anonymized manuscript is sent to an editorial team comprised of one member of the Collective and one Editor-At-Large (EAL) with expertise in the language and/or literature in which the original work was written.
-In the event that a text exceeds our editorial collective’s linguistic capacity for review, that text will be submitted for external review.
-We aim for the entirety of the review process to not exceed three months.
-Should a work move to second-round review stage, brief and anonymized reports from reviewers will be returned to authors along with any additional editorial feedback and with the decision to accept, reject, or invite revision and resubmission.
+All submissions are initially reviewed by members of the Barricade Editorial Collective, solely on the basis of the English translation and the accompanying translator’s statement.
+If the initial review determines the manuscript has merit and is potentially suitable for publication in Barricade, the manuscript is sent to an editorial team comprised of one member of the Collective and one Editor-At-Large (EAL) with expertise in the language and/or literature in which the original work was written.